 This year we celebrate the 125th anniversary of the Labor Day holiday.
 Has it really been around that long?!
 Labor Day officially became a federal holiday in June 1894 and was enacted to honor the American labor movement.
 Oregon was the first state to make Labor Day an official public holiday.
 By the time it became … Continue reading Happy 125th Anniversary Labor Day!

 In a world where lawsuits seem to be commonplace, it is more important than ever to have the appropriate commercial insurance coverage in place.
 Every nonprofit is unique and there is no ‘magic’ online button, or a one-size fits all insurance program for your nonprofit.
 If your agency offers advice or provides professional services, it is … Continue reading Does Your Nonprofit Need Professional Liability Insurance?

 "Everything is funny, as long as it’s happening to someone else."– Will Rogers April Fools' Day (sometimes called All Fool's Day) is one of the most widely recognized non-religious holidays in the Western world.
 How the custom of playing practical jokes or pranks on April 1 came about is still a bit hazy.
 There are … Continue reading April Fool’s Day – How Did It Start Anyways?

 We were just named a Constant Contact All Star for 2018.
 Thanks to our subscribers for reading and responding to our emails!

 Nonprofits play a vital role in the social and economic well-being of the United States.
 According to an April 2018 report by Johns Hopkins Center for Civil Society Studies, titled “Nonprofits: America’s Third Largest Workforce", there are 11.9 million nonprofit jobs in the U.S., making the nonprofit sector the third largest employer in the country.
-Only two other industries -retail trade (15.7 million) and manufacturing (12.3 million) account for a larger workforce.
+Only two … Continue reading Nonprofits—Third Largest Workforce in U.S.